arshad-shaikh81/managementApp/README.md

 noob
-Hi this is readme. md file we will update README.md after some time.
+Hi this is readme. md file we will update README.md after some time